massung/http/README.md

 	CL-USER > (http-get "www.microsoft.com")
 	#<RESPONSE 200 "OK">

-	CL-USER > (with-headers ((server "Server" :if-not-found "unknown") (content-length "Content-Length"))
+	CL-USER > (with-headers ((server "Server")
+	                         (content-length "Content-Length"))
 	              (response-headers *)
 	            (list content-length server))
 	("1020" "Microsoft-IIS/8.0")

-*NOTE: The `:if-not-found` optional argument defaults to `nil`.
-It is lazily evaluated, so it's the perfect place to signal an `error` if you want to ensure that a particular header exists.*
+*NOTE: All the header variables bound are `setf`-able.
+You can use this to add headers to a request (or a response).*

 ## The Server Package (`:http-server`)

-If you would like to host a simple HTTP server, this package handles accepting the incoming connections, parsing the requests (using the `:http` package), and sending the responses back.
+If you would like to host a simple HTTP server, this package handles accepting the incoming connections, parsing the requests, and sending your responses back.

 The simplest server you can create would be...

-	CL-USER > (simple-http #'http-ok :name "Test Server" :port 8000)
+	CL-USER > (simple-http :port 8000)
-	#<MP:PROCESS Name "Test Server on port 8000" Priority 3 State "Running">
+	#<MP:PROCESS Name "HTTP Simple Server on port 8000" Priority 3 State "Running">

 Let's test it.

 	CL-USER > (http-get "localhost:8000")
+	#<RESPONSE 404 "Not Found">

+We got a 404 back because we haven't defined any routes for the server to test against.
+Routes are created with the `define-http-route` macro.

+	CL-USER > (define-http-route index ()
+	              ()
+	            (http-ok "Hello, world!"))
+	INDEX

+Now let's test our new route.

+	CL-USER > (http-get "localhost:8000")
 	#<RESPONSE 200 "OK">

-The important argument here is the `#'http-ok`.
-This is the request handler.
-It simply takes the `request` object that was parsed, creates a `response`, and returns it.
-The server then sends the response back to the client.

-Kill the current server process, and let's make a different handler function.
-Then restart the server using the new handler.

-	CL-USER > (defun hello-world (req)
+	CL-USER > (response-body *)
-	            (http-ok req "<h1>Hello, world!</h1>"))
-	HELLO-WORLD
+	"Hello, world!"

+The `define-http-route` macro is broken up into 3 main parts: the path-spec, the route guards, and the body.
+The path-spec is the path in the request to the server.
+Each element in the path-spec can be a string, a symbol, or a list.
+The following are all examples of path-specs:

+	("index.html")
+	("hello" target)
+	("forum" forum-id "thread" thread-id)

+Let's modify the path-spec in our route to say hello to many people.

-	CL-USER > (simple-http #'hello-world)
+	CL-USER > (define-http-route index ("hello" &rest names) ()
-	#<MP:PROCESS Name "HTTP Simple Server on port 8000" Priority 3 State "Running">
+	            (http-ok (format nil "Hello to ~{~:(~a~)~^, ~}" names))) INDEX

-Finally, let's test it by pointing your browser to [localhost:8000](http://localhost:8000).
+Let's test it by pointing your browser to [localhost:8000/hello/jeff/tom/dan](http://localhost:8000/hello/jeff/tom/dan).

 ## Response Generation